Karelian Group: Insignia and Nickname

-First variant of the battatlion's insignia.
+First variant of the battalion's insignia.

 The battalion bore the name "Ukki Väinämöinen", also known as Vaseli Levonen, which is shown on one of the unofficial battalion's insignia.
 Ukki Väinämöinen was a Karelian ideological leader known for his role in the East Karelian uprising against Bolshevik Russia in the years 1921–1922.
 In October 2023, the battalion changed its nickname with its insignia to bear the nickname "Nord".
 In June 2024, according to publications, the unit changed its name to be Karelian Group "Nord", retaining its nickname.

 Official insignia

-The initial emblem adopted by the unit was on January 19, 2023, and was uploaded to their Telegram channel; it featured a circular chevron with a Viking ship in the middle.
+The initial emblem adopted by the unit was on 19 January 2023, and was uploaded to their Telegram channel; it featured a circular chevron with a Viking ship in the middle.
 On the boat's banner was a wolfsangel that was very much similar in appearance to the wolfsangel utilised in the variation of the Azov Brigade's insignia, and the rest of the patch featured other Nordic patterns and insignias.
 This was accompanied by the inscription "Karjala," meaning Karelia, at the top of the patch.

 In October 2023, as part of a rebranding effort, the unit changed its insignia again.
 The current insignia drew inspiration from the Academic Karelia Society, displaying an arm with armour plating and a shield.
-The wolfsangel, inscription, and the colours of the insignia were retained.
 The insignia preserves the "Karjala" inscription, the Karelian color scheme, and the Wolfsangel.